Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Table of Content

+Following, we ablate over the symmetry introduced in the architecture, by making the downsampling and upsampling operations mirror images to each other.
+One might hypothesize, given the downsampling operation \textbf{FrequencyPreservedPooling} treats the low and high-frequency information differently, merely treating them differently again during upsampling might be sufficient, and performing an entirely symmetric architecture may not be necessary.
+Thus, we device \textbf{SplitUp} as an upsampling operation, that merely splits the feature maps into low and high frequencies and learns to combine them using a learnable parameter $\beta$.
+However, as shown \cref{fig:restormer_cospgd_attack_upsampling}, this leads to improper sampling, causing severe artifacts in the restored images, for both when under adversarial attack and in normal conditions.
+This observation is reflected in the quantitative results reported in \cref{tab:restormer_decoder_ablation}, where the performance of \textbf{SplitUp} is inadequate.

-\section{Additional Experimental Setup Details}
+\subsection{Additional Experimental Setup Details}

-\paragraph{Evaluation Metrics. }We report the Peak Signal-to-Noise Ratio (PSNR) and Structural similarity (SSIM)\cite{ssim} scores of the deblurred images w.r.t. to the ground truth images, averaged over all images in the test set.
+\paragraph{Evaluation Metrics. }We report the Peak Signal-to-Noise Ratio (PSNR) and Structural similarity (SSIM)~\cite{ssim} scores of the deblurred images w.r.t. to the ground truth images, averaged over all images in the test set.
 A higher PSNR indicates a better quality image or an image closer to the ground truth image.
 A higher SSIM score corresponds to better higher similarity between the two compared images.

-\paragraph{Training Regime. }To train our proposed architectures we follow the same training regime and hyperparameters as those used by \cite{zamir2022restormer} for training their proposed Restormer.
+\paragraph{Training Regime. }To train our proposed architectures, for the Restormer variants, we follow the same training regime and hyperparameters as those used by \cite{zamir2022restormer} for training their proposed Restormer.
+For the NAFNet variants, we follow the same training regime as used by \cite{chen2022simple}.

-\paragraph{Compute Resources. }For training and evaluation, we used a single NVIDIA A100 GPU with 48GB VRAM for each run except runs using FSNet\cite{cui2024image}.
-Due to the excessive memory requirements of FSNet, for these experiments we used single NVIDIA A100 GPU with 80GB VRAM.
+\paragraph{Compute Resources. }For training and evaluation, we used a single NVIDIA A100 GPU or NVIDIA A40 GPU with 48GB VRAM for each run except runs using FSNet\cite{cui2024image}.
+Due to the excessive memory requirements of FSNet, for these experiments, we used a single NVIDIA A100 GPU with 80GB VRAM.

+\paragraph{Dataset. } For the \textbf{Image Deblurring} task we use the GoPro image deblurring dataset~\cite{gopro}.
+This dataset consists of 3214 real-world images with realistic blur and their corresponding ground truth (deblurred images) captured using a high-speed camera.
+The dataset is split into 2103 training images and 1111 test images.

+For the \textbf{Image Denoising} task, we use the Smartphone Image Denoising Dataset (SSID)~\cite{ssid}.
+This dataset consists of 160 noisy images taken from 5 different smartphones and their corresponding high-quality ground truth images.